manish8561/volume_control_sw/README.md

 # Desktop Uitilty Volume Control App
 this is desktop volume control app for your system developed in golang with fyne lib.
+Short cut to close window

 ## Dependencies go packages
 fyne/v2